reindert-vetter/api-version-control/README.md

     use VersionStatement;
 }
 ```
-If the file contains the trait `ReindertVetter\ApiVersionControl\Concerns\VersionStatement`, then you can do the following:
+If the file contains the trait `ReindertVetter\ApiVersionControl\Concerns\VersionStatement`, then you can do the following in your source code:
 ```
 if (ValidateZipCode::permitted()) {
     (...)